jbock-java/jbock/SPAGHETTI.md

 ### Limitations

 * No grouping.
 For example, `rm -rf` is invalid, use `rm -r -f` instead
-* Can't have options that don't start with either `"-"` or `"--"`
+* Option names always start with `"-"` or `"--"`.
-* No multi-argument options, use repeatable options instead
+* No multi-argument options.
+Workaround: Repeatable options.
 * No bsd-style flags as in `tar xzf`, use `tar -x -z -f` instead
-* Short names are limited to a single character, use long names instead
+* Mnemonics (single-dash options) are limited to a single character.
 * Cannot distinguish between attached or detached option shape.
 Both are always allowed and equivalent.
-* No colors.
-Use [picocli](https://github.com/remkop/picocli) instead.

 ### Gradle config